 As well as writing, I am a professional scientist.
-I am currently a lecturer in Materials at the University of Bristol's Department of Physics.
-My work centres on atomic and nano-scale characterisation of materials for energy, including nuclear reactors, aircraft engines and photovoltaic panels.
-In particular, I specialise in the use of atom probe tomography, a technique where individual atoms are evaporated from a needle of material into a time-of-flight detector, which gives both elemental and positional information.
+I am currently lab manager of the atom probe group in the Department of Materials at the University of Oxford.
+My work centres on the use of atom probe tomography, a technique where individual atoms are evaporated from a needle of material into a time-of-flight detector, which gives both elemental and positional information.
 Over the course of hours and millions of atoms, a 3D atom-by-atom reconstruction of the material can be undertaken.

 We use this technique to look at many fascinating material systems, including nickel, titanium and cobalt alloys for use in plane engines and bodies, components from nuclear fission and fusion reactors, silicon, diamond and gallium nitride semiconductors, as well as more exotic items such as fossils, calcified heart tissue and meteorites.

 Studying as a physicist

 I studied Physics with Astrophysics at the University of Bristol as an undergraduate, including working on a simulation of the Higgs Boson at the LHC for my masters project.